 - Discard incomplete first or last takes if at least one full loop was recorded.
 Prevents unwanted partial takes being saved, as might happen if you are a tad slow in stopping recording. - You can define at what threshold (default 90% of loop length) the recording should be considered to be complete. - Whether MIDI overdub/replace recording should always creates selection-length media item.
 Enable this to ensure MIDI media item matches time selection length.

-When you are recording and looped, to add recorded media to the project under which of the following circumstances:
+When loop recording, to add recorded media to the project under which of the following circumstances: